KevinDellatore/Taylatro-Extended/README.md

 WARNING: Lovely can be, and likely WILL be flagged as a virus by your computers Anti-Virus software. . .
-I understand any leineincy you may have and respect if you're unwilling to install because of this.
+I understand any hesitency you may have and respect if you're unwilling to install because of this, for that very reason a version of this mod exists that contains no extra mods but no longer contains extra jokers.
 Be aware that this is something of a false positive.
 Lovely ACTS similar to a virus because it injects mod files into the game when it launches.
-Trojan maleware acts in a similar way to inject your PC with maleware.
+Trojan malware acts in a similar way to inject your PC with malware.
 However, Lovely is recognized as safe on the Balatro Discord server and Subreddit.
-If you wish to install this, but are hesitent any questions reguarding the false positive can be taken to the Modding chat channel on the official Balatro discord server.
+If you wish to install this, but are hesitent, any questions regarding the false positive can be taken to the Modding-chat channel on the official Balatro discord server.

 Install Guide: